Photo by Chris Young / realbreadcampaign.org CC-BY-SA 4.0

 • The owners and bakers of most of these neighbourhood bakeries will be members of local grain webs that also include farmers, millers and the people who buy their products.

-• Real Bread making and knowledge will be shared in every school, as well as in community settings for the generations of people who missed out on learning this valuable life skill.
+• Most people will know how to make their own Real Bread.
+Real Bread making skills and knowledge will be shared in every school, as well as in community settings for the generations of people who missed out on learning this valuable life skill.

 • There will be a legal definition of bread, a key criterion of which will be: made without additives.